 Well, that was certainly a way to put it.

 “You keep a very tight eye on your citizens, I see,” Talib noted.

 “And we’re not here to ‘eliminate’ anyone or anything,” Gabrielle continued.
-“This is your country and your people, after all.
+“This is your country and your people.
 Your country’s movement.
-We’re just here to make sure there aren’t any signs of this movement becoming violent and spiling over–”
+We’re just here to make sure there aren’t any signs of this movement becoming violent and spilling over—”

-“If I might interject, Gabrielle,” Alice said suddenly, lock eyes with the Capricornian woman.
-“Frau Dämon, I’d prefer it if you simply compile information regarding current Augen members and where they tend to gather and hold meetings.
+“If I might interject, Gabrielle,” Alice said suddenly, locking eyes with the Capricornian woman.
+“Frau Dämon, I’d prefer it if you simply compiled information regarding current Augen members and where they tend to gather and hold meetings.
 I can’t let your bias start clouding our investigation before it begins.”

 Dämon flashed a smile.
 “Well, of course.
 It doesn’t matter the method.
 It’s always better to catch malignant behavior before it metastasizes.”

 After that terrible experience, Gabrielle received a dinner invitation addressed to herself, Alice, and Talib from one Flannery Caertas.
 Since Flannery was in the capital for strictly business purposes, Gabrielle felt somewhat warmed by the fact that she had invited them all to dinner despite being so busy herself.
 The warmth, however, soon became eaten away by apprehension as Gabrielle recalled the earlier train conversation.

 Upon arriving at the restaurant location with Alice and Talib in tow, Gabrielle was greeted by a gaunt server who directed them to the back of the restaurant.
 Although the tables at the front of the dining area were filled to the brim, they became less so as they moved further back until only one occupied table was within their sights.